rcr26/IE_ALERTS/README.md

 ## On "as fast as possible"

 `*/15` is close to the practical floor for free GitHub-hosted scheduled workflows — GitHub explicitly treats `schedule` as best-effort and can delay or skip runs under load, and disables schedules entirely after 60 days with no commits.
-Since this workflow commits `seen.json` on every run with a diff, disablement shouldn't be a real risk here, but expect occasional multi-minute drift regardless of the cron value — that's GitHub's scheduler, not something fixable in this script. `workflow_dispatch` is still there for manual runs any time.
+Since this workflow commits `seen.json` on every run with a diff, disablement shouldn't be a real risk here, but expect occasional multi-minute drift regardless of the cron value, that's GitHub's scheduler, not something fixable in this script. `workflow_dispatch` is still there for manual runs any time.

 ## If it still fails after this